Developers-Foundation/htmltoheroku/README.md

 pico /etc/paths
 ```

-3. Make sure `/usr/local/bin` is above all other lines in that file
+3. Make sure `/usr/local/bin` is above all other lines in that file, if not then move it there
-4. Click Control+X -> Y -> Enter Key
+4. Click Control+X -> Y -> Enter Key to quit the editor
 5. Quit and restart terminal

 ##### Windows